DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning/README.md

 This is a dictionary with the caption as key and the bleu score as value, we can see that most of the setences could be perfectly a valid caption except for some of them that repeat words or mention that a man has 2 different shirts or other things that do not make a lot of sense but because the bleu score is comparing words, they are still a pretty valid ones since most of the sentece could be a caption.

 And finally the image caption evaluation.
 Remember how we said the loss would get down really slow, about 0.03 for each epoch at the end.
-We think we are falling into a local minima or some place that leads to a solution that looks tribial to the model since most of the time, the caption is the same:
+We think we are falling into a local minima or some place that leads to a solution that looks trivial to the model since most of the time, the caption look almost the same:

 ![image](https://github.com/DCC-UAB/dlnn-project_ia-group_05/assets/132783746/48a7722e-e572-4b25-b66b-a44656725153)